-Story 1: “I was walking through the grocery store one day with my mom.
-She saw a cart coming straight toward me, but I didn’t see it.
-I ran right into the cart and landed in a heap on the floor.
-It was such a disaster.
-Story 2: “I was walking through the grocery store one day with my mom.
-All of a sudden she yelled out, "Watch out for that cart!"
-I was starting to turn around to see what she was talking about but the cart was coming too quickly.
+- Story 2: I was walking through the grocery store one day with my mom.
+All of a sudden, she yelled out, "Watch out for that cart!"
+I was starting to turn around to see what she was talking about, but the cart was coming too quickly.
 I yelled out, "Oh no!
-Stop!" as the cart came crashing into me.
-As I landed on the heap on the floor I screamed, "Ouch, watch out next time!"
+Stop!" as the car came crashing into me.
+As I landed in a heap on the floor I screamed, "Ouch, watch out next time!"
 It was such a disaster.

 - Ask the students, “Why was story two better?”

-Explicit Instruction/Teacher Modeling (10 minutes)
+Explicit Instruction/Teacher modeling(10 minutes)

-- Explain to the class that, “The second story was much better because the dialogue that was added helped you imagine the story as if you had been there, helped you understand what the characters were feeling, and captured your attention more because of the added details the dialogue provided.
-That is why it’s so important to add dialogue when writing personal narratives.”
+- Explain to the class that the second story was much better because the dialogue that was added helped you imagine the story as if you had been there, helped you understand what the characters were feeling, and captured your attention more because of the added details the dialogue provided.
+That is why it’s so important to add dialogue when writing personal narratives.

-Guided Practice/Interactive Modeling (10 minutes)
+Guided Practice(10 minutes)

-- You may use this example or write your own: “It was day three of the road trip from Chicago to California, and my friend and I were getting tired.
+- Use this example narrative or write your own: “It was day three of the road trip from Chicago to California, and my friend and I were getting tired.
 We just couldn’t wait to see our best friend when we reached Sacramento, CA. We were already wearing shorts, tank tops, and flip-flops so we would be ready to hit the beach when we arrived.
 All of a sudden, as our car came around the curve, we saw a sight we couldn’t believe!
 There was white, powdery snow everywhere!
 Even though we had been driving through the mountains of California for quite some time, we had no idea it could snow in this sunny state.
 We quickly realized we were not prepared for this type of weather and weren’t sure what to do next..."

 - Ask questions such as, “Where could I add dialogue to let readers know how I was feeling?
 Where could I add dialogue to let readers understand what I was thinking?”